 So you're reaching the end of your electrical training course and wondering what comes next.
 With qualifications in hand, its time to set up that electrician career you've been dreaming of.
 But which is the better route to go down - become a domestic electrician or become a commercial one?

-The main questions you'll be asking youself are "What's the difference", "Which is better?" and "Which will give me better job satisfaction?".
+The main questions you'll be asking yourself are "What's the difference", "Which is better?" and "Which will give me better job satisfaction?".
 Here we'll try to explain some of the big differences between the two different electrician career choices and hopefully help point you in the right direction.

 The easiest place to start with would be definitions.
 While a domestic installer deals with dwellings such as houses/flats/bungalows/etc, a commercial electrician's forte lies working in a wide variety of professional sectors - be it industrial, agricultural or more.
-Domestic installers work tends to mainly deal with single phase electrics, while a commerical electerican could find themselves installing a variety of cables including both single and three phase.
+Domestic installers work tends to mainly deal with single phase electrics, while a commercial electrician could find themselves installing a variety of cables including both single and three phase.

 Aside from job description, one of the biggest differences between the two is the kind of lifestyle you'll be living.
 Most domestic installers tend to go the route of self-employment, setting up their own electrical businesses.
 The advantages to do this are: